memN0ps/redlotus-rs/README.md

 **Figure 1.
 Comparison of the Legacy Boot flow (left) and UEFI boot flow (right) on Windows (Vista and newer) systems (Full Credits: [WeLiveSecurity](https://www.welivesecurity.com/2021/10/05/uefi-threats-moving-esp-introducing-especter-bootkit/))**

-1. AFAIK there are a few ways to achieve the same objective as shown below:
+1. As far as I know, there are a few ways to achieve the same objective, depending on if you're using an `EFI_APPLICATION` or `EFI_RUNTIME_DRIVER` as shown below:

     - Hook/detour `Archpx64TransferTo64BitApplicationAsm` in `bootmgfw.efi` (Windows Boot Manager), which transfers execution to the Windows OS loader (`winload.efi`) or